-There's no other way to get around Beijing.
+There's no better way of getting around Beijing.

 The Beijing subway began its first run on January 15, 1971.
 The first line ran between the Beijing Railway Station and Gongzhufen.